Biometric Time Clocks: The Ultimate Guide for Employers

 As mentioned previously, retail businesses have many challenges, but shrinking profit margins seems to concern most every owner.
 How can you increase your profits without raising overhead?
 Adopt biometric time clocks at all of your locations, you can reduce the big chunk of your overhead that is your payroll expense.
 Therefore, you increase profits without even touching any of your other fixed or variable costs.

-Biometric Time and Attendance Systems Increase Efficiency
+How a Biometric Time Clock Can Increase Efficiency

 Swipeclock biometric time clocks automatically capture employee punches to the minute.
 The data syncs with Swipeclock’s timekeeping solutions.
 Therefore, human error is removed from the equation.
 And suddenly, your HR team has 20 more hours a week.
 Certainly, your supervisors will not miss all that timecard detective work!